 The report “Gamification in e-learning and how to achieve 90% completion” from the magazine Factor Humano, highlights the importance of game-based learning within online methods and cites Gamelearn as an authority.

-Client success stories are testament to the value that video game training can provide companies.
+Client success stories are a testament to the value that video game training can provide companies.
 In the words of Elvira Arango, the Corporate Director of Learning and Culture at MAPFRE, “Gamification techniques make content more engaging and up-to-date, adapting to the changing demands of new generations.”

 3. Gamelearn featured in the Wayra Hall of Fame